theodorelimx/Wise-SQL-test/README.md

 - `README` — this file
-- `SQL Query` — six queries corresponding to the six steps above, each with a commented header explaining what it answers and what to look for
+- `SQL Query` — six queries corresponding to the six steps above, each with a commented header explaining what to look for

 ## How to run